temporalio/documentation/docs/server/multi-cluster.md

 - `initial version < shared version increment`

-When performing failover for a Namespace from one cluster to another cluster, the version attached to the Namespace will be changed by the following rule:
+When performing failover for a Namespace from one Cluster to another Cluster, the version attached to the Namespace will be changed by the following rule:

 - for all versions which follow `version % (shared version increment) == (active cluster's initial version)`, find the smallest version which has `version >= old version in namespace`